 2.2.1.
 Description and Significance: DO and BOD

 As discussed in Section 1, the St. Johns River is classified as a class III water body by the State of Florida.
-Until 2013, the class III Freshwater Quality Criterion (WQC) for DO has been 5.0 mg/L (62-302.530, F.A.C.; DEP 2013l), requiring that normal daily and seasonal fluctuations must be maintained above 5.0 mg/L to protect aquatic wildlife.
-The predominantly freshwater part of the LSJR extends north from the city of Palatka to the mouth of Julington Creek.
+Until 2013, the class III Freshwater Quality Criterion (WQC) for DO has been 5.0 mg/L (62-302.530, F.A.C.; DEP 2013j), requiring that normal daily and seasonal fluctuations must be maintained above 5.0 mg/L to protect aquatic wildlife.
+For regulatory purposes, the mouth of Black Creek divides the fresh and marine portions of the LSJR.
+Moving south from Black Creek (WBID I) to the city of Palatka (WBID N) is designated as the predominantly freshwater part of the LSJR.
 The Florida DEP developed site specific alternative criteria (SSAC) for the predominantly marine portion of the LSJR between Julington Creek and the mouth of the river which requires that DO concentrations not drop below 4.0 mg/L. DO concentrations between 4.0 and 5.0 mg/L are considered acceptable over short time periods extending up to 55 days, provided that the DO average in a 24-hour period is not less than 5.0 mg/L (DEP 2010c).

 In April, 2013, the U.S. EPA approved new DO and nutrient related water quality standards to be adopted by the Florida Environmental Regulation Commission (ERC).
 The revisions approved by the U.S. EPA include “revised statewide marine and freshwater DO criteria, anti-degradation considerations regarding any lowering of DO, protection from negative trends in DO levels, the inclusion of total phosphorus, total nitrogen, and chlorophyll a criteria for the Tidal Peace River, among other provisions relating to DO and nutrients”.
 The State’s revisions also require the protection of several federally listed threatened and endangered species, including three sturgeon and one mussel species.